Connect with us

 Alternate History

-2003 I don’t think he was ready to win the French, especially considering Juan Carolos Ferrero was a champ that year and a world class player at his peak.
+2003: I don’t think he was ready to win the French, especially considering Juan Carlos Ferrero was the champ that year and a world-class player at his peak.
 I do think Nadal was a legit scary player even at 16 years old though.
-He had already beat A. Costa who was 7th in the world that January and Carlos Moya who was 4th in the world by May and was ranked 74th.
-Clearly, he was on the accent and could have threatened a second week run probably.
+He had already beaten A. Costa, who was 7th in the world that January, and Carlos Moya, who was 4th in the world by May and was ranked 74th.
+Clearly, he was on the ascent and could have threatened a second-week run probably.
 He had already made it to the 3rd round of Wimbledon the year earlier.

-This is a lot more interesting year.
-The eventual winner Guidio wasn’t a world-class player, he wasn’t even seeded at the time.
-This seems a like this one was there for the taking.
-Nadal had already beat #1 Federer in March and was up to 34th in the world at the time of the injury.
-Doubt he would have won but it’s one he would have been a legit contender.
+2004: This is a lot more interesting year.
+The eventual winner, Guido, wasn’t a world-class player; he wasn’t even seeded at the time.
+This seems like this one was there for the taking.
+Nadal had already beaten #1 Federer in March and was up to 34th in the world at the time of the injury.
+Doubt he would have won, but it’s one he would have been a legit contender.

-It’s a fair point to consider, but when Nadal had already beat #1 Federer just a couple months prior in straight sets and 5 or 6 other top 15 players by that point including 2 other top 10 former grand slam champs in Costa and Moya I think that’s bigger for confidence.
+It’s a fair point to consider, but when Nadal had already beaten #1 Federer just a couple of months prior in straight sets and 5 or 6 other top 15 players by that point, including 2 other top 10 former grand slam champs in Costa and Moya, I think that’s bigger for confidence.
 He had to feel like he could play with anyone already at that point.
 Many guys that had solid careers never beat the #1 guy or have 3 top 10 wins over former grand slam winners.

 More in Alternate History